Gary Nicholson (singer)

-Gary Nicholson is an American singer-songwriter and record producer, known mainly for his work in country music and blues.
+Gary Nicholson (born November 7, 1949) is an American singer-songwriter and record producer, known mainly for his work in country music and blues.
 He is a two-time Grammy winning producer and was inducted into the Texas Heritage Songwriter's Association Hall of Fame.
-Nicholson has more than 500 recordings and is best known for his work with Willie Nelson, Waylon Jennings, Garth Brooks, George Strait, Ringo Starr, BB King, Fleetwood Mac and Billy Joe Shaver.
+Nicholson has more than 600 recordings and is best known for his work with Willie Nelson, Waylon Jennings, Garth Brooks, George Strait, Ringo Starr, B. B. King, Fleetwood Mac and Billy Joe Shaver.

 Early life and education

 Nicholson was born in Commerce, Texas.
-He grew up in Garland, Texas and began playing guitar in his teenage years in bands such as "The Valiants", "The Catalinas" and "The Untouchables".
+He grew up in Garland, Texas, and began playing guitar in his teenage years in bands such as "The Valiants", "The Catalinas" and "The Untouchables".
 Afterward, Nicholson attended University of North Texas, majoring in music.